comscope/ComRISB_tutorial/doc/source/checkboard.rst

     :scale: 100 %
     :align: center

+Besides the total energy, double occupancy and `Z`, we added the local magnetization in the 4th panel.
 One can see similar generic feature of the local physical quantities as in the previous Bethe lattice calculations, albeit a larger :math:`U_{c}` ~ 13 for the metal-insulator transition.